slopjong/make-the-internet-suck-less/README.md

 Make the internet suck less
 ===========================

 Block unwanted websites.
-The provided files [http://someonewhocares.org/hosts/](from http://someonewhocares.org/hosts/)) prevent your computer from connecting to selected internet hosts.
-This is an easy and effective way to protect you from many types of spyware, reduces bandwidth use, blocks certain pop-up traps, prevents user tracking by way of "web bugs" embedded in spam, provides partial protection to IE from certain web-based exploits and blocks most advertising you would otherwise be subjected to on the internet.
+The provided files ([http://someonewhocares.org/hosts/](from http://someonewhocares.org/hosts/)) prevent your computer from connecting to selected internet hosts.
+This is an easy and effective way to protect you from many types of spyware, reduces bandwidth use, blocks certain pop-up traps, prevents user tracking by way of *web bugs* embedded in spam, provides partial protection to IE from certain web-based exploits and blocks most advertising you would otherwise be subjected to on the internet.

 Add unwanted sites
 ------------------